Unique-Divine/GANs-for-Genomics/notes.md

 **Targets**: Phenotype information for the mice.

 There's another file in the github that gives a description.
 It's an Excel vile called SV...xls*.
 It has sample and phenotype info.

-## TODO

-1. [ ] Recover the X_common for the C and H datasets.
-2. [ ] Perform feature selection to get X_r
-3. [ ] Train GANs on X_r & Y
-4. [ ] Evaluate each model while the GANs train
-- Neural Networks
-  - [ ] Implement data loader
-  - [ ] Implement network architecture
-  > - "Very simple.
-Just keep adding layers until the test error does not improve anymore." - Yoshu Bengio
-  - [ ] Write a NN training method
-1. [ ] Generate new samples to improve dataset quality
-2. [ ] Evaluate models again

 ---